GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 ..
 [8]
    *PostScript* definition.
-In the typesetting industry a slightly different definition of point (1/72.27 inch) is used.
+In the typesetting industry a slightly different definition of point (1/72.27 inch) is used, presumably to cause needless trouble.

 ..
 [9]
    Choose between SI and US default units by modifying in the